NVIDIA/spark-rapids/docs/additional-functionality/qualification-profiling-tools.md

                                     only logs for which all conditions are satisfied.
                                     Example: <Filter1> <Filter2> <Filter3> --all -> result
                                     is <Filter1> AND <Filter2> AND <Filter3>.
 Default is all=true.
-  -c, --conf-names <arg>            Filter applications based on certain Spark properties that were
-                                    set during launch of the application.
-It can filter based on key:value pair or just based on keys.
-Multiple configs can be provided where the filtering is done if any of the config is present in the eventlog.
-                                    filter on specific configuration(key:value):
-                                    --conf-names=spark.eventLog.enabled:true
-                                    filter all eventlogs which has config(key):
-                                    --conf-names=spark.driver.port
-                                    Multiple configs:
-                                    --conf-names=spark.eventLog.enabled:true
-                                    --conf-names=spark.driver.port.
   -f, --filter-criteria  <arg>      Filter newest or oldest N eventlogs based on
                                     application start timestamp, unique
                                     application name or filesystem timestamp.